bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 1. The Fiduciary Expert Mandate

 The Fiduciary serves as the bonded, third-party administrator of the Community Trust's assets.
-- Internal Audit: Quarterly 80/20 disbursement of ground rents.
+- Internal Audit: Quarterly 50/30/20 disbursement of ground rents.
-- Dividend Integrity: Audits "Mastery Unlock" for competency in local real estate, renewable infrastructure, and recursive entrepreneurship before full 100% payout.
-- Adaptive Payout Structure: Tiered distribution (Legacy, Empowerment, Growth) — Mastery Bonus (extra 20%) only on verified Three Pillars completion.
 - Privacy Firewall: Maintains private verification data, fully separated from government access.

 **2. The Local Official Mandate**